William Helburn: Auto racing

 After buying a Ferrari Testarossa, Helburn raced, either for Team Ferrari or as an independent, in events sanctioned by the National Sports Car Club of America (SCCA), Fédération Internationale de l'Automobile (FIA) and the Cuban Sport Commission, between 1956 and 1961.

 In 1957, his most active year, Helburn raced eight times, with his team finishing second at the SCCA Regional Thompson, fifth in the Cuban Grand Prix and ninth in the Nassau Trophy Race.
 Helburn raced just once in 1961, finishing ninth in the Sebring 12-Hour Florida International Grand Prix.

 Later career

 Helburn continued to work as a fashion and advertising photographer through the early 1980s.
-He was married to model Sue Jenks from 1948 to 1964.
-He divorced her and married Ford model Angela Howard in 1965 and divorced her in 1969.
-Helburn had five children: sons Will, Chance and Hardy and daughters Robin and Brooke.
 As his career as a still photographer declined, Helburn shot and directed television commercials for accounts including The Partnership for A Drug-Free America, Mobil Oil and Napier Jewelers.

+Personal life

+Helburn married model Sue Jenks in 1948 with whom he had two children, son Will and daughter Robin.
+After a divorce, Helburn married Ford model Angela Howard in 1965.
+The couple had one son, Chance.
+Following a second divorce, Helburn married his third wife, Susan Helburn, with whom he had son Hardy and daughter Brooke.